Klatovy: Religious and Jesuit monuments

-The Jesuit Church of the Immaculate Conception of the Virgin Mary and of Saint Ignatiusis was built in the early Baroque style in 1655–1679.
+The Church of the Immaculate Conception of the Virgin Mary and of Saint Ignatius was built in the early Baroque style in 1655–1679 for the Jesuits.
 It was designed by Carlo Lurago and finished by Domenico Orsi.
 After it was damaged by a fire, it was reconstructed in 1826 to its current appearance.
 Beneath the church are extensive catacombs where the Jesuits buried members of the order from the 1670s (before the church was finished) until 1783.
 About 38 mummified bodies have been preserved to this day.
+A notable building is the former Jesuit Latin school.
+It was built in the Baroque style in 1719–1721 and has a Neoclassical façade.
+The building is used by the municipal office and the town library.
+Since 2026, the area of the Jesuit church, the catacombs and the Latin school is protected as a national cultural monument.

 The Dominican monastery with the Church of Saint Lawrence were founded in the 14th century, but they were burned down during the Hussite Wars in 1419.
 They were renewed after the Thirty Years' War, but were again destroyed by a fire in 1689.
 The monastery complex was then finally rebuilt in the Baroque style in 1694–1709, but the monastery was abolished in 1786.
 Today the premises of the former monastery serves social and educational purposes.
 The church building, owned by the town, was reconstructed in 2000 and is used as an exhibition space.

 The Church of the Nativity of the Virgin Mary was built in the Gothic style at the end of the 13th century.
-Renaissance and Baroque modifications were made during the building's history, then it was re-Gothized by Josef Fanta in 1898–1908.
+Renaissance and Baroque modifications were made during the building's history, then it was re-Gothised by Josef Fanta in 1898–1908.
 Next to the church is a separate bell tower called "White Tower", built in 1581.
 After a fire in 1758, it was raised and modified to its current form.